Derpius/vm-condenser/README.md

 **Do not leave all package fields in the config blank, depending on the order packages end up getting loaded, this may duplicate only a few or almost all of your installed packages**

 ## Configuration
-You can set a package load blacklist in `PersistentData.toml` for any packages you don't load from the server config but you don't want this loading either.
+You can set a package load blacklist in `Shared/Config.lua` for any packages you don't load from the server config but you don't want this loading either.

 ## Hot Reloading
 Attempting to reload packages loaded into this VM will cause 2 instances of them to be running, instead reload this package.